dan-ftp/fusion-conclusion/_posts/2026-02-XX-how-general-fusions-reactor-works-or-wont.md

 A helpful tabletop analogy is the “upside-down glass of water” family of demos.
 Hydrostatics makes the setup seem plausible: atmospheric pressure corresponds to roughly a 10 m water head.
 So an inverted, water-filled container can be in static force balance in principle and it typically is when a playing card is used between the water-air interface.
 But dense water sitting above light air is an unstable equilibrium: once the water–air interface deforms, perturbations can grow and the configuration fails in the Rayleigh–Taylor sense.

 This maps to fusion because gravity is replaced by an effective acceleration from inertia, pressure gradients, or magnetic curvature/field gradients.
-For liner-based approaches (including dense liquid-metal liners compressing a much lower-density plasma), the same intuition applies: keeping interfaces smooth during rapid acceleration is hard, and RTI-like growth is a canonical failure mode.
+For liner-based approaches (including dense liquid-metal liners compressing a much lower-density plasma), the same intuition applies: keeping interfaces smooth during rapid acceleration is hard, and hydrodynamic instabilities are a common failure mode.
+Much of the research is in techniques to reduce

 ### Calculatus eliminatus
 *[The way to find a missing something is to find out where it's not](https://www.youtube.com/watch?v=KoBhw3nvBkc)*